jpegleg/signer-daemon/README.md

 then it will become valid again.

 The max message length is defaulted to 2048 bytes.
 Adjust it if needed, in many implementations it may be safely increased.
+Otherwise, larger messages will be chunked and treated as independent messages to sign.

 What is included in this repo is a collection of concepts that would be further expanded on or combined with other applications when used in the real world.